 In Indian food, there are many lentil and vegetable soupy dishes.
 It is easy to use terms generically.
 But in India there is a preciseness about food that is deeper than many Western cooks care to delve into.

 Confusingly, paradoxically, despite the preciseness of food/dish terminology, recipes for the dish will vary wildly from region to region, village to village, home to home.
 Different spices included, different vegetables included, coconut added or left out, and so forth.

-For me, three things define a sambar, and it is these that make it different to other dals.
-You may have some additional thoughts and I would love to hear them.
+Three things define a sambar, and it is these that make it different to other dal dishes.

 - First a sambar is made with toor/tuvar dal.

 - The second is the spice mix.
 The spices used in sambar will generally include fenugreek, chilli, curry leaves, black mustard seeds, turmeric, coriander powder.
 The spices may be added individually at different stages of cooking sambar, or may be ground and mixed together to make a sambar powder or paste, often used for convenience.

 - Thirdly, the base is usually one that contains tamarind.
 The exception is with buttermilk or yoghurt sambars.
 Did you know that tamarind, used so much in South Indian cooking, serves to preserve the vitamins of the vegetables cooked in it?